 Somaliland Independence Monument

-Damal Hotel for Dinner/Drinks and Sunset Watching
+Damal Hotel for Dinner, Drinks & Sunset Views

-Change Some Money
+Change Some Money – Yes, It’s an Experience

 Chew Khat